New Markets Tax Credits

-Since 2010 AltCap has provided NMTC facilitated financing for $150 million in investments by family-owned small businesses to social service nonprofits in low- to moderate-income communities throughout Kansas City, Missouri.
+Since 2010 AltCap has provided NMTC facilitated financing for $158 million in investments by family-owned small businesses to social service nonprofits to real estate development entities, all in severely distressed, low-income communities throughout Kansas City, Missouri.
 Our NMTC portfolio includes a LEED Platinum manufacturing facility (the 7th in the nation) to a repurposed church and school.

-Currently AltCap's NMTC facilitated financing is primarily available for operating businesses as well as real estate entities that are considering making a significant investment in AltCap's service area.
-Job-creating capital investments by a business (e.g. facility expansion or equipment / machinery purchase) or catalytic commercial, industrial, mixed-use, or community development projects representing at least $5-6 million in investment are eligible for nontraditional, flexible financing through the NMTC Program.
+AltCap uses its NMTC allocation primarily to help finance operating businesses as well as real estate development entities that are making a significant investment in AltCap's service area.
+Job-creating capital investments by a business (e.g. facility expansion or equipment / machinery purchase) or catalytic commercial, industrial, mixed-use, or community-driven development projects representing at least $5 million in investment are eligible for nontraditional, flexible financing through the NMTC Program.

 AltCap was recently awarded $55 million in NMTC allocation by the CDFI Fund as part of the 14th allocation round; this was AltCap's 5th award since 2008.
 AltCap will continue to prioritize its allocation to support investments in severely distressed census tracts in Kansas City, Missouri (2018 capital investments or "shovel-ready" real estate development projects will be further prioritized).

 To determine if your business investment or real estate development project is located in a qualified census tract, use the following mapping tool: